Country Guides

 If you are applying for an OCI card:

-• 2×2 inches (51×51mm), square format — completely different from the Passport Seva spec
+• 2×2 inches (51×51mm), square format — the OCI card photo size is completely different from the Passport Seva spec

 • Do not use your OCI photo for a passport application